Skip to main content

 Biorepository Core

-The mission of the Comprehensive Transplant Center's (CTC) Biorepository Core is to collect, process and store well-characterized biospecimens from solid organ and stem cell transplant patients for scientific studies and provide investigators with high-quality and well-annotated biosamples for biomarker discovery and validation.
+The mission of the Biorepository Core is to collect, process, and store well-characterized biospecimens from solid organ and stem cell transplant patients for scientific studies.
+It also provides investigators with high quality and well-annotated specimens for biomarker discovery and validation.
+It is the central CTC resource for high quality specimen processing and storage to facilitate translational and clinical research projects.

 Services